-- Course Bidding Warning: Course bidding WILL let you bid on classes where you don't meet the "Course" prerequisite, however, we will not be able to register you into the course when we load the results into Wolverine Access and you will lose the points you bid.
+- Course Bidding Warning: Course bidding WILL let you bid on classes for which you don't meet the "Course" prerequisite, however, our office will not be able to register you into the course when we load the results into Wolverine Access and you will lose the points you bid.

 If a prerequisite is "Advisory", Wolverine Access will allow you to enroll without having fulfilled the requirement; however, instructors reserve the right to remove you at a later (less convenient) date if you have not completed the prerequisite.

 You are responsible for meeting the prerequisites for elective classes.
 Check the Course Descriptions thoroughly and feel free to reach out to an instructor if you have specific questions.